 Use Good Technology

-Research and purchase good technology that will help you streamline your business practices.
+In order to build a successful janitorial cleaning service you need good technology to support your business.
+Research and purchase the best technology tools that will help you streamline your business practices.
 Are your employees clocking in or out on a time clock machine or are they writing down their times?
 Consider using a janitorial time clock app.
 This will allow you to create work schedules for your employees and assign employees to a specific worksite.
 In addition, your employees can clock in and out from anywhere.

 The best mobile time clock apps offer GPS verification so you can ensure they are at the job site when they clock in and out.
 Also, employees can view their schedules on their phones or computer whenever you make changes.
 One of the biggest problems for industries is workers forget to clock in/out or turn in their timesheets late.
 By using a precise janitorial time tracking app and having the location verification at your fingertips, it’s easy to see which employees consistently are late to work, leave early, or don’t show up at all.